-For HR professionals who specialize in recruitment, it’s best to keep things simple and include a straightforward title such as Recruiter, Recruiting Professional, Recruiting Manager, or Director of Recruiting.
-If you wish, you can be even more precise and specify the industry or career level that best fits your background: Healthcare Recruiter, IT Recruiter, or Executive Recruiter.
+At the top of your resume, include a straightforward title such as Recruiter, Recruiting Professional, Recruiting Manager, or Director of Recruiting.
+If you wish, you can be even more precise and specify the industry or career level that best fits your background (e.g., Healthcare Recruiter, IT Recruiter, or Executive Recruiter).
 However, you may risk pigeonholing yourself by using a title that is too exact.

-Your resume summary should be no longer than 3–5 sentences and needs to effectively tout your experience level, areas of expertise, and notable skills.
+Your resume summary should be no longer than 3–5 sentences and include your experience level, areas of expertise, and notable skills that are relevant to the job listing.
 For example:

 Versatile and results-driven hiring specialist with more than 10 years of experience devising and implementing winning recruitment strategies for the financial services, IT, and healthcare industries.
 Effective executive recruiter with expert ability to determine proper fit and maximize success of top-level candidates.
 History of driving down recruiting costs, accurately assessing staffing requirements, and devising hiring approaches that attract high-quality talent and align with organizational goals.
 Respected leader and valued contributor to C-level management teams.

-Following your summary, list 10–15 industry-specific buzzwords (no more than 3 lines) to supplement those already mentioned in your summary paragraph.
-This section is specifically designed to aid the resume in getting past applicant tracking system (ATS) screenings.
-The ATS will scan the entire resume for keywords, but it’s advantageous to create a separate section dedicated to key skills to ensure all bases are covered.
-Plus, this section is a concise, visually appealing display of your core competencies.
-Here are a few HR and recruiting-related buzzwords to consider including in your resume:
+Following your summary, list 10–15 industry-specific resume buzzwords (no more than 3 lines) to supplement those mentioned in your summary paragraph.
+This section is designed to aid the resume in getting past applicant tracking system (ATS) screenings.
+Plus, this section will make it easier for the recruiter to assess your core competencies.
+Here are some examples of HR and recruiter resume skills:

-Below is a job posting for a Senior Talent Acquisition Specialist with a few potential buzzwords marked:
+Below is a job listing for a Senior Talent Acquisition Specialist with a few potential buzzwords marked:

-The structure of this critical section will differ depending upon your specific career history.
+The structure of the professional experience section will differ depending upon your career history.
 In a traditional chronological resume, positions are presented in reverse-chronological order with a brief paragraph outlining day-to-day duties followed by bulleted achievements.
-This resume format works best for individuals with steady work histories and a career target that closely aligns with their current or most recent roles.
-However, this organizational strategy can also be problematic for certain professionals.
+This resume template works best for people with steady work histories and a career target that closely aligns with their current or most recent roles.

-Your accomplishments will always be the most essential part of your resume.
-However, many recruiters fall into the trap of thinking that every professional who manages hiring and talent acquisition completes the same tasks and has the same basic achievements: filling open positions.
+Your accomplishments will always be the most important part of your resume.
+However, many recruiters fall into the trap of thinking every HR professional who manages hiring and talent acquisition completes the same tasks and has the same basic achievements: filling open positions.
 That’s simply not true.
 There are a wide range of contributions that can be highlighted.
 For example:

-The achievements you include on your resume will separate you from the competition.
-Providing more details will paint a more complete picture for the reader, which will help to convince the hiring manager that you are the best candidate for the position.
-By taking the time to carefully craft your resume and following the suggestions listed above, you will be able to significantly increase your chances of being called in for an interview.
+The achievements you include on your recruiter resume will separate you from the competition and help to convince the hiring manager that you are the best candidate for the position.
+By crafting your resume carefully, adding frequently searched recruiter resume skills, and following the other resume writing tips outlined above, you will increase your chances of being called in for an interview.

-To view resume samples created by the iHire team, visit the iHireHR Resume Services page.
+To view HR and recruiter resume samples created by our team, visit the iHireHR Resume Services page.